 Pros and cons: The benefit of using a merchant services provider is that it can fulfill a business's credit card acceptance needs on its own.
 They also provide necessary tools, such as merchant account management and fraud protection.
-As an all-in-one solution, however, the main drawback is its costs, which is one of the reasons why some businesses don't accept credit cards.
-Businesses should do their research and make sure they get the most cost-effective merchant account service provider that is best suited for their needs.
+As an all-in-one solution, however, the main drawback is its costs, which is one of the reasons some businesses don't accept credit cards.
+Businesses should do their research and make sure they get the most cost-effective merchant account services provider that is best suited for their needs.

 Is your business always on the go?
-Do you accept payments on the field or at trade shows and other events?
+Do you accept payments in the field or at trade shows and other events?
 Or would you simply like to be able to accept payments from anywhere in your store?
 Mobile credit card processors provide businesses with the tools they need to turn their iPhones, iPads and other smartphones and tablets into payment terminals, allowing them to take payments anywhere there is a mobile service.

 Merchant account: Just like merchant services providers, mobile credit card processors have their customers set up a merchant account to receive credit and debit card payments.
 The only difference is that these accounts can receive and process payments wirelessly.

 Monthly statement (varies)

-- Monthly statement fees (varies)
+Monthly statement fees (varies)

 Monthly minimum fees (varies)